PROG38263-W22/Lab2/README.md

 5. Note that the *action* attribute in the previous step's form tag is "".
 This is a shortcut to send the form to the current page for processing.

-6. Next, you'll create some code in the same document (thought this isan't always good practice but for this short example it will be okay) to process the form.
+6. Next, you'll create some code in the same document (thought this isn't always good practice but for this short example it will be okay) to process the form.
 Somewhere between the <code>&lt;head&gt;&lt;/head&gt;</code> tags at the top of your document, insert the opening and closing php tags, <code>&lt;?php ?&gt;</code>

 7. Between the php tags you just created, add the following: